Subprime mortgage crisis: Background and timeline of events

 As part of the housing and credit booms, the number of financial agreements called mortgage-backed securities (MBS), which derive their value from mortgage payments and housing prices, greatly increased.
-Such financial innovation enabled institutions and investors around the world to invest in the U.S. housing market.
+Such financial innovation enabled institutions and investors worldwide to invest in the U.S. housing market.
 As housing prices declined, major global financial institutions that had borrowed and invested heavily in MBS reported significant losses.
 Defaults and losses on other loan types also increased significantly as the crisis expanded from the housing market to other parts of the economy.
 Total losses were estimated in the trillions of U.S. dollars globally.

 While the housing and credit bubbles were growing, a series of factors caused the financial system to become increasingly fragile.
 Policymakers did not recognize the increasingly important role played by financial institutions such as investment banks and hedge funds, also known as the shadow banking system.
 These entities were not subject to the same regulations as depository banking.
 Further, shadow banks were able to mask the extent of their risk taking from investors and regulators through the use of complex, off-balance sheet derivatives and securitizations.
 Economist Gary Gorton has referred to the 2007–2008 aspects of the crisis as a "run" on the shadow banking system.

 The complexity of these off-balance sheet arrangements and the securities held, as well as the interconnection between larger financial institutions, made it virtually impossible to re-organize them via bankruptcy, which contributed to the need for government bailouts.
 Some experts believe these shadow institutions had become as important as commercial (depository) banks in providing credit to the U.S. economy, but they were not subject to the same regulations.
 These institutions as well as certain regulated banks had also assumed significant debt burdens while providing the loans described above and did not have a financial cushion sufficient to absorb large loan defaults or MBS losses.